 - XACTO knife (optional): To cut off the tape and for stenciling (if you’re using tape to stencil out your design)

 - Gesso/ Acrylic paint in white or black (as a primer): You’ll need these to form the base since canvas absorbs a lot of the paint and it’s hard to get the colors to show properly without a proper base.
-You can get it in white or black depending on the color of your shoes (use white unless the canvas of your Chuck Taylors are black)
+You can get it in white or black depending on the color of your shoes (use white unless the canvas of your Chuck Taylors is black)

 - Good Acrylic paints: Get some good quality acrylic paints.
 You can find more info here and pick what suits your needs best.
-Some artists prefer to use a half and half mixture of Angelus Leather Paint and Angelus 2 soft, which results in a thin mixture that adheres to the canvas material and keeps the fabric flexible, so the paint doesn’t crack easily.
+Some artists prefer to use a half-and-half mixture of Angelus Leather Paint and Angelus 2 soft, which results in a thin mixture that adheres to the canvas material and keeps the fabric flexible, so the paint doesn’t crack easily.

 - Acrylic varnish or finisher: to prevent chipping, cracking, and making the paint last longer while looking fresh.